Cellnex Telecom says would 'make sense' to buy Italian masts firm Inwit

-BARCELONA Spanish telecom masts company Cellnex (CLNX.MC) said on Thursday an acquisition of Italian peer Inwit (INWT.MI) would make sense, but only at the right price.
+BARCELONA Nov 12 Spanish telecom masts company Cellnex said on Thursday an acquisition of Italian peer Inwit would make sense, but only at the right price.

 Telecom Italia is seeking to sell down its 60 percent stake in Inwit to help reduce its debt.
 It listed 40 percent of Inwit on the Milan stock exchange in June and the shares have risen about 15 percent since then, valuing the company at some 2.8 billion euros ($3 billion).

-In March Cellnex, 34 percent-owned by Spanish toll road operator Abertis (ABE.MC), bought 7,377 telecom masts from Italian mobile network operator Wind for nearly 700 million euros, leaving Wind with a 10 percent stake in the operating company, Galata.
+In March Cellnex, 34 percent-owned by Spanish toll road operator Abertis, bought 7,377 telecom masts from Italian mobile network operator Wind for nearly 700 million euros, leaving Wind with a 10 percent stake in the operating company, Galata.

 "The Inwit network makes a lot of sense from an industrial and a business point of view for us," Cellnex Chief Executive Tobias Martinez Gimeno said at the Morgan Stanley Technology, Media and Telecoms investor converence in Barcelona.